CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 * and other factors relevant to humans.
 While there are high demands on air quality for offices and other permanently occupied rooms, the demand in rooms that are not always occupied is lower.
 It is therefore all the more important that, as required by the standard, the specifications for climate planning are specified by the client or the future user.

 While cold is almost never a problem in creating a comfortable indoor climate, summer heat can be a bigger problem.
-The Workplace Ordinance calls for health-friendly room temperatures and protection against excessive sunlight for work areas.
+The Workplace Ordinance calls for health-friendly room temperatures and protection against excessive sunlight for work rooms.
 To maintain a tolerable indoor climate on warm summer days, the RLT system must be supported by an effective shading of the windows.
 RLT systems must be regularly maintained.
 Maintenance of HVAC systems not only helps to ensure reliable operation, but also to guarantee hygiene and thus the health of all users of the building.
 The maintenance of maintenance intervals and the careful execution of cleaning and filter changes must be controlled and documented.

 RLT systems must not be accessible to everyone and may need to be protected against sabotage.
 The ventilation and air conditioning systems must also be taken into account in emergency planning (see building block DER.4 Emergency Management), especially during shutdown and restart planning.